-If you think you’ve found a security vulnerability in our systems we invite you to report it to us via our platform.
-We commit to working with you to get it resolved, and offer cash rewards for unique issues.
+If you think you’ve found a security vulnerability in our systems, we invite you to report it to us via our platform.
+We commit to working with you to get it assessed and handled appropriately, and offer cash rewards for valid, unique vulnerability reports.

 This program is for reporting potential security vulnerabilities only.
 If you want to report a functional bug, require assistance with a submission, or have a general question, please visit our contact page.